-62.5.1.2 SSH Implementation on the Switch
+56.6.1.2 SSH Implementation on the Switch

-Your Switch supports SSH version 2 using RSA authentication and three encryption methods (DES, 3DES and Blowfish).
+Your Switch supports SSH version 2 using RSA authentication and the AES encryption method.
 The SSH server is implemented on the Switch for remote management and file transfer on port 22.
 Only one SSH connection is allowed at a time.

-62.5.1.3 Requirements for Using SSH
+56.6.1.3 Requirements for Using SSH

-You must install an SSH client program on a client computer (Windows or Linux operating system) that is used to connect to the Switch over SSH.
+You must install an SSH client program on a client computer (Windows or Linux operating system) that is used to a connect to the Switch over SSH.

-62.5.2 Introduction to HTTPS
+56.6.2 Introduction to HTTPS